SwarmStorm/awesome/README.md

 *   [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

+*   [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Open-source developer platform to power your entire infra and turn scripts into webhooks, workflows and UIs.
+Fastest workflow engine (13x vs Airflow).
+Open-source alternative to Retool and Temporal.

 ## Shell

 *   [pablo-ross/strix-halo-gmktec-evo-x2](https://github.com/pablo-ross/strix-halo-gmktec-evo-x2) - Configuration and documentation for optimizing Ubuntu 24.04 on AMD Ryzen AI Max+ 395 with Radeon 8060S for LLM inference using llama.cpp with ROCm 7 RC and rocWMMA.